 Outside of the comic book work, Pérez has been known to work for organized charities such as: The Charlotte Firefighter’s Burned Children Fund, The Muscular Dystrophy Association, Make-A-Wish, as well as the Florida Hospital Diabetes Association and The Juvenile Diabetes Association.
 He is a founding member of The Hero Initiative, a non-profit designed to help comic book creators in need.

-None of the media in this article belongs to Hush Comics; it all belongs to their respective properties (DC Comics).
 Join us tomorrow as we continue our countdown to Denver Comic Con with Arrow star, Stephen Amell.

 All media belongs to DC Comics, Marvel